Lisa Lindahl

 Lisa Lindahl (née Eugénie Louise Zobian; born November 23, 1948) is an American entrepreneur, writer, and inventor.
 In 1977, Lisa Lindahl co-created the "Jogbra", the first sports bra, working alongside Hinda Miller and Polly Smith.
 She was inducted into the National Inventors Hall of Fame in 2022.

 Lindahl was also involved with the Epilepsy Foundation, where she spent nine years on the board, taught others about the cause, and raised money and awareness.
 She resides between Charleston, South Carolina and Colchester, Vermont.

 Biography

-Lindahl was born in Burlington, Vermont in 1948.
+Lindahl was born in [Montclair, New Jersey in 1948.
 She grew up in Montclair, New Jersey and attended Montclair Kimberly Academy, together with Polly Smith.

 She received a bachelor's degree in education from the University of Vermont in 1977.
 Previously she graduated from Vernon Court Junior College in Newport, Rhode Island, and the Katharine Gibbs Secretarial School in Montclair, New Jersey.

 Later in life Lindahl finished her master's degree in culture and spirituality from Holy Names University in Oakland, California in 2007.